chenasraf/chenasraf.github.io/_posts/2019-03-22-flutter-tutorial-creating-a-wheel-spinner-widget.md

 }
 ```

-As you can see, we are accepting a min, max, and current value to use with the widget.
+As you can see, we are accepting a `min`, `max`, and current `value` to use with the widget.
-We are also accepting callbacks for when updating (while sliding) and when done (when finger is let go
+We are also accepting `callback`s for when updating (while sliding) and when done (when finger is let go
 and the "fling" duration is over), which we will call once we update the actual value.

 #### Let's give it some shape